Clarksville, Tennessee: Geography

+According to the United States Census Bureau, the city has a total area of 100.3 sqmi, of which 99.6 sqmi is land and 0.7 sqmi (0.7%) is water.

 According to the United States Census Bureau, the city has a total area of 95.5 sqmi, of which 94.9 sqmi is land and 0.7 sqmi (0.71%) is covered by water.

 Clarksville is located on the northwest edge of the Highland Rim, which surrounds the Nashville Basin, and is 45 mi northwest of Nashville.

+Clarksville sits where the Fletchers Fork Red River of the Cumberland meets the Little West Fork Red River of the Cumberland, the Little West Fork Red River of the Cumberland meets the West Fork Red River of the Cumberland, the West Fork Red River of the Cumberland meets the main Red River of the Cumberland, and the Red River of the Cumberland meets the Cumberland River.

 Fort Campbell North is a census-designated place (CDP) in Christian County, Kentucky.
 It contains most of the housing for the Fort Campbell Army base.
 The population was 14,338 at the 2000 census.
 Fort Campbell North is part of the Clarksville, TN–KY Metropolitan Statistical Area.

 Climate

 The climate is humid subtropical (Köppen: Cfa) with hot summers and cold winters but interspersed with milder times due to its location between the warmer climates of the Gulf of Mexico and the colder ones of the Midwest.
 Freezing temperatures are not uncommon but usually the averages are above zero in January (around 2 °C) and in July can often pass through 25 °C. Snow in winter is common, but large accumulated amounts are more sporadic; usually the soil is covered by a thin layer during some time of winter.
 Precipitation is abundant year-round without any major difference, but May tends to have the highest cumulative amount of 142 mm in the form of rain.
 The wet season runs from February through July, while the dry season runs from August through January with a September nadir of 85 mm and secondary December peak of 125 mm.